rowangayleschaefer/hackathon_project/README.md

 The modeling section is located in the second half of the [project file.](https://github.com/rowangayleschaefer/hackathon_project/blob/main/hackathon.ipynb)

 Multiple classification models were tested to predict the likelihood of a customer purchasing a popular item, 'ASSORTED COLOUR BIRD ORNAMENT' based on data about their other purchases.
-I chose this item for modeling based on EDA because it was purchased by a large number of individual buyers, across a wide variety of countries.
+I chose this item for modeling based on EDA because it was purchased by a large number of individual buyers, across a wide variety of countries, and the item had maintained popularity over time.

 * My data had imbalanced classes, I chose to combat this by using balanced_accuracy, f1_score, and class weights with each model due to time constraints.
 Preliminary models include Random Forest, SVC, Logistic Regression, and Naive Bayes.